Article Contents

 Also called taxes in or tax inclusive, the cost of each item on the invoice includes the assigned tax.

-The subtotal is used to calculate the cost per unit without tax ($22.12) which is used in various calculations (inventory value, recipe costing, etc).
+The cost per unit without tax ($22.12) is used in various calculations (inventory value, recipe costing, etc).

 Taxes Excluded